 Each flight cage had a square plastic frame in the center (2 × 2 × 1.5 m).
 Eight reward-dispensing devices - hereafter referred to as ‘flowers’ - were fixed in a radial pattern on this frame, two on each side of the square (see Figure 1) with a distance of 40 cm between adjacent flowers.
 At this distance, bats can easily discriminate neighbouring flowers [@thiele_hierarchical_2005].
 Each flower had the following parts: an RFID reader mounted on a plastic cylinder around the head of the flower; an infra-red photo gate; and an electronic pinch valve through which a silicon tube was placed and fixed to the head of the flower.

 A stepper-motor pump was placed in the center of the plastic frame in each cage.
-The pumps contained a 25 mL Hamilton glass syringe (Sigma Aldrich).
+The pumps contained a 25 mL Hamilton glass syringe (Sigma Aldrich, Germany).
 The step volume of the two pumps differed slightly: the pump in Cage 1 delivered 2.11 μL per step of the stepper-motor, whereas the pump in Cage 2 delivered 3.33 μL per step.
 The glass syringe was connected to the tubing system of the flowers through five pinch valves [@nachev_psychophysics_2012].
 The pinch valves controlled the flow of liquid from the pump to the system and from a reservoir of liquid to the pump.
 The reservoir (500 mL thread bottle, Roth, Germany) was filled with fresh nectar every day and was connected to the syringe through the valves.